sheng-liang/rio/docs/README.md

 default/demo1   7 minutes ago       https://demo1-default.5yt5mw.on-rio.io:9443   v0,v3       3,3       5%,95%
 ```

-##### Automatic DNS and HTTPS
+### Automatic DNS and HTTPS
-By default Rio will create a DNS record pointing to your cluster.
+By default Rio will create a DNS record pointing to your cluster's gateway.
 Rio also uses Let's Encrypt to create
 a certificate for the cluster domain so that all services support HTTPS by default.
 For example, when you deploy your workload, you can access your workload in HTTPS.
 The domain always follows the format
 of ${app}-${namespace}.\${cluster-domain}.
 You can see your cluster domain by running `rio info`.

-Some name servers provide protection against DNS rebinding attacks.
-Dnsmasq is a popular example running on many
+Some DNS servers provide protection against DNS rebinding attacks, and may disallow endpoint name resolution for `on-rio.io`.
+If that happens you need to configure whitelisting for `on-rio.io` on your DNS server.
- routers.
-This may break endpoint name resolution (`on-rio.io`) for you.
-Luckily dnsmasq also provides whitelisting.

-##### Adding external services
+### Adding external services
-ExternalService is a service(databases, legacy apps) that is outside of your cluster, and can be added into service discovery.
+ExternalService is a service like databases and legacy apps outside of your cluster.
-It can be IPs, FQDN or service in another namespace.
+ExternalService can be IP addresses, FQDN or a Rio service in another namespace.
 Once added, external service can be discovered by short name within the same namespace.

 ```bash
 $ rio external create ${namespace/name} mydb.com